tariqsheikhsw/CiscoDNACenter/README.md

     Assurance is accessible the Cisco DNA Center home page by using a supported web browser (Chrome, Firefox, or Internet Explorer).

+🔘 QX - Where in Cisco DNA Center do you create the hierarchy for your network along with the network settings?

+    [✔️]Design

+    Policy

+    Provision

+    Assurance

+    Platform

+🔘 QX - Which service allows Cisco ISE and Cisco DNA Center to exchange information securely?

+    Service Exchange Protocol (SXP)

+    Dynamic Link Exchange Platform (DLEP)

+    [✔️]Cisco Platform Exchange Grid (pxGrid)

+    Data Center Bridging Exchange (DCBX)

+🔘 QX - Which of the following statements is correct?

+    You are required to manually draw a map of the city where your campus is located.

+    [✔️]You will see a map on the Network Hierarchy if you have internet access.

+    Settings from a parent site are never inherited by a subarea.

+    Use “admin” for your device CLI credentials when you are using Cisco ISE as your AAA server.

+🔘 QX - Which of the following statements is correct?

+    A wireless controller must be assigned to a floor.

+    [✔️]Devices are assigned to a site from the Design page.

+    Device controllability is disabled by default.

+    NETCONF is necessary for enabling wireless services on the C9800 device.

+🔘 QX - When you are adding APs to the floor map, which of the following statements is true?

+    By default, the heatmap displays the effects of RF signals bouncing off obstructions.

+    Thick walls are automatically calculated around the perimeter of the building.

+     [✔️]Whenever you add, edit, or delete overlays on the floor map, you must choose Recompute.

+    The Refresh option will recalculate the changes to the heatmap calculations.

+🔘 QX - Which two of the following statements are correct?
+(Choose two.)

+Enabling AI Network Analytics happens daily.

+ [✔️]Anonymization replaces sensitive data with an encrypted equivalent.

+Machine Learning downloads Cisco Knowledge Base information on a weekly basis.

+ [✔️]The MR Knowledge Base updates ensure that you have the latest advisories and improve analysis.

+AI Network Analytics results, alerts, and visualizations return sensitive data in cleartext.

+###